kailash197/ekumen_intern/design.md

 3. **ROS Unit Testing**
     - To test whether ROS interfaces are communicating or connected as expected
     - might need to check in insolation as well
+4. **Integration Testing**
+    - on sim platform like gazebo
+    - or using rosbag data

 ---
 ## Dependencies